goodow/GDChannel/README.md

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add GDJson to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add GDChannel to your project.

 1. Add these pods to your Podfile:
 ```ruby